ricardombiot/xumm_hub_prototype/README.md

-- Direct Transfers: In addition to escrows, we have implemented a direct transfer system that facilitates direct payment to the freelancer (or the return by the freelancer to the company of some amount).
+-  **Direct Transfers: ** In addition to escrows, we have implemented a direct transfer system that facilitates direct payment to the freelancer (or the return by the freelancer to the company of some amount).

 💡 Proposal: We think that it would be interesting within the ecosystem to offer templates, ready-made skeletons to speed up the creation of new projects and prevent new developers from wasting days learning how to integrate with Xumm and launch transactions to XRP Ledger through it.

-## ⛓️ Dependencies / Limitations <a name = "limitations"></a>

-- What are the dependencies of your project?
-- Describe each limitation in detailed but concise terms
-- Explain why each limitation exists
-- Provide the reasons why each limitation could not be overcome using the method(s) chosen to acquire.
-- Assess the impact of each limitation in relation to the overall findings and conclusions of your project, and if appropriate, describe how these limitations could point to the need for further research.

-## 🚀 Future Scope <a name = "future_scope"></a>

-Write about what you could not develop during the course of the Hackathon; and about what your project can achieve in the future.

 ## ⛏️ Built With <a name = "tech_stack"></a>